mattfenwick/UnParse-js/README.md

    including functions and objects.
 This means that it's easy to create new parsers, as well as combinators, using the language's facilities.

  - the result value of a successful parser is important.
-I want full control over what value is generated.
-I don't want a default parse tree crammed with tons of useless junk.
-I don't want a mess of nested tuples.
+You have full control over what value is generated.
+You don't have to deal with a parse tree crammed with tons of useless junk or a mess of nested tuples.
 Generating the result should be clean and simple.

  - errors are a key aspect of useful parsers.
 How and when are they created,